bradyespey/automated-food-logger/README.md

 - Access the Flask app on your local network: [http://192.168.0.100/foodlog](http://192.168.0.100/foodlog)
 - Access the app externally via your domain: [https://your-domain.com/foodlog](https://your-domain.com/foodlog)
+- Use the OAuth 2.0 login, submit food data including drinks or soups with fluid ounces specified.
-- Use the OAuth 2.0 login, submit food data, and verify that it is logged into the "Lose It!" website.
+- Verify that both the food and water intake are logged into the "Lose It!" website for the correct dates.

 ---